stpd1/stpd/README.md

 ## Arrays

-Arrays can represent data (...) or expression (...)!. and are 1-indexed.
+Arrays can represent data (...) or expression (...)!. and they are 1-indexed.

-Data arrays can be used to represent lists, dictionaries (list of key value pairs) and quoted (unevaluated) expressions.
+Data arrays can be used for lists, dictionaries (list of key value pairs) and quoted (unevaluated) expressions.

 Expressions also represents entire STPD programs.
-Top level expressions does not need parenthesis (i.e. ```1 2 3``` is equivalent to ```(1 2 3)!``` in a nested expression).
+Top level expressions does not need parenthesis (e.g. ```1 2 3``` is equivalent to ```(1 2 3)!``` in a nested expression).

-These are all implemented functions: ```iota, ones, zeros, get, slice, join, map, map2, filt, red, length, sort, reverse, find, assoc, apush, apop```.
+These are the currently implemented functions: ```iota, ones, zeros, get, slice, join, map, map2, filt, red, length, sort, reverse, find, assoc, apush, apop```.

 ```
 1 2 3  ->  STACK: (1 2 3)